GaloisInc/BESSPIN-UI/README.md

 - `BINCACHE_LOGIN` for the artifactory username
 - `BINCACHE_APIKEY` the api token to use

+In addition to this, there is a `.env` file which specifies version information to use when publishing images.
+If you do not use this, the images will be tagged with `latest` (this is the method typically used for building images for local development).

 **WARNING** this script takes a long time to run (~20min to build the images and ~2hr to push them to artifactory).
 You may want to consider disabling any settings that automatically put your machine to sleep while this is running.

 ### Running in Docker

-There is an included `docker-compose` for spinning up a containerized instance of the server and UI:
+There is an included `docker-compose-toolsuite.yaml` for spinning up a containerized instance of the server and UI:

 ```
-$ docker-compose up
+$ docker-compose -f docker-compose-toolsuite.yaml up
 ```

 #### ENV vars